 Today’s young adults often face negative reactions after disclosing their gender identity and/or sexual orientation and may find themselves part of the growing homeless population.
 The LGBTQ community is particularly vulnerable due to the potential of family rejection and peer bullying.

 The collaboration between YCC, Changing Homelessness and JASMYN seeks to provide early intervention services for the young adult homeless population.
 This includes a safe place to stay where their physical, emotional and mental well-being needs can also be met.

 A Bridge to Hope

-The House of Hope will serve young adults between the ages of 18-24 regardless of gender identity or sexual orientation.
+The House of Hope will serve young adults 18-24 years old, who identify as LGBTQ, are being stigmatized, discriminated against or are the targets of violence.
 During their stay, staff will help residents focus on the following areas:

 – Life skills training – Connection for stable and permanent housing – Mental health counseling – Academic monitoring and support – Access to medical care – Career development training

 “JASMYN has helped me get my life back on track.
 I had, literally, a bag of clothes to my name and barely a single pair of shoes.
 In four months, JASMYN gave me the confidence to fight for myself again.
 To live my life.
 To go on.
 To strive to be better.“ – Miguel T.

 “The YCC House of Hope will be a beacon to young people who have had the crushing experience of alienation from family support.
 We need to embrace them so that they may gain the footing they need to be productive good citizens in our community.” – Mrs. Delores Barr Weaver